 Emma also consults in media and communications in the Asia Pacific.
 She works across Arnhem Land with the Jawoyn Association, Mimal Land Management and the Arafura Swamp Rangers and has worked for the United Nations, CSIRO and AusAid in Vietnam, East Timor and Indonesia.

 Emma is a respected journalist and freelances when time permits.
-She produces short videos for BBC Online, most recently worked as Cross Media Reporter for ABC and she has also filed live reports for Seven Sunrise.
-Previous to her work in film, Emma was a television and radio reporter for ABC News.
+She is best known for her work with ABC News.
+She has produced short videos for BBC Online, has also filed live reports for Seven Sunrise.
+Previous to her work in film, Emma was a fulltime television and radio reporter for ABC News.